bpan2/httplinkchecker/CONTRIBUTING.md

 			1. -r: recursively read all existing sub-directories/folders for regular files
 			2. -v: version information
 			3. -h/help: for information about the tool as well as instructions on how to use the tool

+##  2. Ubuntu:

+##  3. Known issues
+	3.1 jdk version conflicts between the version installed on Windows 10 and the version used by Eclipse(2020-09) On Linux, the following exception is thrown:
+				Exception in thread "main" java.lang.UnsupportedClassVersionError:
+				httplinkchecker/LinkChecker has been compiled by a more recent version of the Java Runtime (class file version 58.0), this version of the Java Runtime only recognizes class file versions up to 55.0

+	3.2 The CMD console on Windows system can't produce colored output based on ANSC Codes.

+##  4. To-Do List:
+	4.1 output in color, based on https://github.com/dialex/JColor 4.2 multithreading
+	4.3 handle all checked exceptions